-Steve Hynes, or “Hynesy” as he’s known, has been part of the Aerocare team for a staggering 12 years.
+Steve Hynes, or “Hynesy” as he’s known, has been part of the Swissport team for a staggering 14 years.
 He’s seen a lot in that time, but says one of his highlights was helping unload a RAAF-chartered Russian Antonov carrying six 40 foot containers bound for the Woomera Rocket Range.

 Steve says: “I love the variety of the work we do – the different roles and the different aircraft make it really interesting.”
 Steve has also enjoyed travelling extensively throughout Australia providing ramp training, and meeting a lot of people along the way.

 Joining Swissport (Aerocare as it was then) was big change for Steve, as his first aviation role after a long career in the printing industry.
-He counts among the highlight the friendships he’s made along the way – and not just in Melbourne but throughout the country.
+He counts among the highlights the friendships he’s made along the way – and not just in Melbourne but throughout the country.

-Steve is about to notch up his 33rd year as a volunteer firefighter and has been awarded Life Membership of the Country Fire Authority!
+Steve is about to notch up his 38th year as a volunteer firefighter and has been awarded Life Membership of the Country Fire Authority!

 Customer Service Supervisor

-Damien Sutton’s love affair with aviation started long before he joined Aerocare on the Gold Coast.
+Damien Sutton’s love affair with aviation started long before he joined Swissport (then Aerocare) on the Gold Coast.
 As a teenager, he took a flying course, held a student pilot licence, did work experience with a ground handler and airline, and studied tourism and travel at college.

 “From college it was a pretty natural move into a customer service position with Aerocare and I’ve learnt a huge amount over the past three-and-a-half years.
 I love the variety of working with different airlines and I find I’m always learning something new.”